A 7-year-old boy in Florida swam for an hour to get help for his dad and sister who were stranded in a river - KESQ

 “I told them I loved him because I wasn’t sure what’s going to happen,” Poust said.
 “I tried to stick with both of them.
 I wore myself out.
 She drifted away from me.”

-It took Chase and hour to get to shore.
-He told WKXT that he floated on his back and doggie paddled so he wouldn’t get worn out.
+It took Chase an hour to get to shore.
+He told WJXT that he floated on his back and doggie paddled so he wouldn’t get worn out.
 When he reached land he ran to the nearest house for help.

 Meanwhile, his dad and sister drifted about a mile and a half to two miles away from the boat’s location, according to the Jacksonville Fire and Rescue Department (JFRD).

-Note: Correction: An earlier version of this story gave the wrong call letters for CNN affiliate WJXT.